Skip to main content

 One important observation from our crude oil analysis: the detected cycles persist whether oil is trading on physical fundamentals or financial speculation.
 During periods of contango (when futures prices exceed spot), financial flows from commodity index funds and ETFs can dominate price behavior.
 During backwardation (when spot exceeds futures), physical market dynamics tend to reassert themselves.

-Despite these shifting dominant forces, the core cycle periods remain stable.
+Despite these shifting dominant forces, the core cycle periods tend to remain stable.
 This suggests cycles emerge from market participant behavior patterns that transcend the specific drivers of any given period.
-The 30-month cycle was present before the financialization of oil markets, and it persists in the current era of massive derivatives volume.
+Multi-year cycle structure was present before the financialization of oil markets, and it persists in the current era of massive derivatives volume.

 Practical Observations